 6) Double-click on File Explorer.
 Then in the right panel, scroll all the way to the bottom and double-click on Remove Windows Explorer’s default context menu.

 7) Click the Disabled option > Apply > OK.

-There you go – top 6 fixes for your right-click-not-working problem.
+There you go – top 6 fixes for your mouse right click not working problem.
 Hope this helps and feel free to comment below if you have any further questions or ideas to share with us. 🙂